WarpZephyr/AC3DataUnpacker/README.md

 # AC3DataUnpacker
 Unpacks and repacks the AC3DATA.BIN archive in Armored Core 3.
+When repacking all files to repack must be in the root folder you provide.
+Deeper folders will not be accessed.

+File names must be IDs between 0 and 8192, extensions can still be added.

 # Technical Notes
 The archive has a file entry table with a set size of 8192 entries.